-The program provides an added measure of assurance that breeders of certified dogs are attending to their dogs’ physical, genetic and behavioral health, and are committed to continuously raising the bar on the standard of care and attention they offer to their dogs.
+The program provides an added measure of assurance that certified breeders are attending to their dogs’ physical, genetic, and behavioral health, and are committed to continuously raising the bar on the standard of care and attention they offer to their dogs.

 Animal scientists and veterinarians know that physical health is only one measure of the welfare of a dog or puppy.

-Consumers have the right to expect, when they choose a dog or puppy raised by a breeder, that not only were the basic necessities met, but also that the dogs’ physical, social and behavioral needs were attended to from birth to present day.
+When choosing a dog or puppy raised by a breeder, consumers have a right to expect that not only were the basic necessities met but also that the dog’s physical, social and behavioral needs were addressed.

 Certified breeders raise dogs and puppies to specific health and welfare standards.
 However, these dogs and puppies will still exhibit what are considered “normal” behaviors –chewing, jumping, etc. While the standards for certified breeders provide guidance on dogs’ behavioral needs and steps they must take to support these, all dog owners should expect that their pets will need basic training (including potty training) to successfully transition to their new homes.